vincenzocoia/powers/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->

-**Note**: This R package is not mean to be “serious”.
-It’s just for teaching purposes.
+**Note**: The real purpose of this R package is for demonstrating how to make an R package.

 # powers

-This is an R package that gives `sqrt()` friends by providing other power functions.
+This is an R package that gives `sqrt()` some friends by providing other power functions.
+The purrr package is used under the hood, so that either an (atomic) vector or a list can be input.

 ## Installation